Product Manager

 Cross-Functional Coordination

-- Communication: Facilitating information flow between different departments
+Communication facilitates information flow between different departments.

 Key Skills and Competencies